alistair-kane/alistair-kane/README.md

 * 🌟 I also have expertise in Python through automation projects and in virtualization through the use of Docker and VMs.

-* 🚀 Technology is constantly evolving and believe in continuous learning to deliver the most compatible and efficient solutions.
+* 🚀 Technology is constantly evolving and I believe in continuous learning to achieve the most compatible and efficient solutions.

 * 🌍 If you're looking for a dedicated software engineer, I would love to connect with you!
 Feel free to reach out: